 We’re at the end of 2019 Spring Programme and one of our participants, the wonderfully resilient and brilliant Lamese, shares her recent experience on the programme.
-Registrations are now open for our Autumn Programme starting on 17th September.
+Registrations are now open for our Autumn Programme.

 Women know the stats and realities of how hard it is to break the glass ceiling – even harder if you are a woman of colour.
 We’ve been told to step up and speak out, yet not to be too emotional.
 We have played down our feminine qualities to adopt the widely accepted more masculine style.